twitter-archive/kestrel/docs/guide.md

 GMT.

-Expiration times are immediately translated into an absolute time, in *milliseconds*, and if it's further in the future than the queue's `max_age`, the `max_age` is used instead.
+Expiration times are immediately translated into an absolute time, in *milliseconds*, and if it's further in the future than the queue's `maxAge`, the `max_Age` is used instead.
 An expiration of 0, which is usually the default, means an item never expires.

 Expired items are flushed from a queue whenever a new item is added or removed.
 An idle queue won't have any items expired, but you can trigger a check by doing a "peek" on it.

-The global config option `expiration_timer_frequency_seconds` can be used to start a background thread that periodically removes expired items from the head of each queue.
-See the `README.md` file for more.
+The global config option `expirationTimerFrequency_seconds` can be used to start a background thread that periodically removes expired items from the head of each queue.
+See `README.md` file for more.

 Fanout Queues